 We believe it is urgent that parents engage now in bringing emotional intelligence learning into their children’s schools – and therefore over time bring the benefits into adult daily life, ideally helped by the rest of us reading this.

 There is an easy role everyone, parent or not, who is reading this can play, one that can produce great societal benefits and the healing of many societal ills and human pains that result from low levels of emotional and relational intelligence and which claim mass amounts of personal costs, tax money and philanthropic donations.
 You can:

-If ever a good cause deserved massive public support, Social and Emotional Learning in all schools curriculum would be a candidate.
-Its dual upsides – the wonderful immediate one for schools and kids and the spin-off positive societal upgrade – are unmatchable, with virtually no known downside.
+If ever a good cause deserved massive public support, social-emotional learning in all schools curriculum would be a candidate.
+Its dual upsides – the wonderful immediate one for schools and kids and the spin-off positive societal upgrade – are unmatchable, with virtually no downside when fully implemented.

-Ideally, you will find an easy way to help move this lovely transformation along from pre-SEL (and low EQ) to SEL splendor everywhere (and high EQ).
+Ideally, you will find an easy way to help move this lovely transformation along from its existing low adoption rate (and low EQ) to emotional and social intelligence splendor everywhere (and high EQ).